 - Criminal Justice Manager

 Take classes from anywhere!
-The Master of Science in Criminal Justice Program is 100% online.
-8-week terms ensure a structured path to completion in a timely manner.
+The Master of Science in Criminal Justice Program is 100% online in accelerated 8-week terms.

-Complete your program at your pace with full-time or part-time schedules available.
-Start when you are ready with three different terms and earn your degree in as little as 12 months.
+Complete your degree at your pace with a full-time or part-time schedule.
+Featuring three different start dates, begin when you are ready and earn your degree in as little as 12 months.

 Criminal Justice Administration